lapce/lapce-docs/development/plugin-development.md

 `volts publish`

-It should publish the plugin to the registry.&#x20;
+It should publish the plugin to the registry.